phpversions/phpversions.info/README.md

 companies to upgrade, but in reality we just end up with people reducing their software to try and get it onto old servers.

 Let's stop this cycle.

-If you need to find a host, pick one which supports the latest versions.
+Pick a host which supports the latest versions.

 Host                         |  5.2  |  5.3  |  5.4  |  5.5  |  5.6  | Default?
 ---------------------------- | ----- | ----- | ----- | ----- | ----- | --------